Todor Atanaskov

-Todor Atanaskov (Тодор Атанасков) (born 7 January 1919) was a Bulgarian international footballer.
+Todor Atanaskov (Тодор Атанасков) (born 7 January 1919, date of death unknown) was a Bulgarian international footballer.

 Career

 Atanaskov, also known as Svetozar "Toza" Atanacković, played for Građanski Skoplje in the Kingdom of Yugoslavia.
 Atanaskov participated twice in the Yugoslav Championship where the winners of all subassociations competed for the national title.
 Građanski Skoplje qualified twice, in the 1935–36 and 1938–39 Yugoslav Football Championships.
 Atanaskov played on both occasions, and was the player with the most appearances and goals for Građanski at the Yugoslav highest level.

 In the 1939–40, the system changed, and Građanski was placed in the Serbian League.
 Finishing fifth, they failed to qualify for the final tournament.
 During the 1940–41 Serbian League, Atanaskov scored eight goals.
 In total, Atanaskov made 26 appearances and scored 11 goals in the Yugoslav Championship, plus an unknown number of appearances and 12 goals in the Serbian League.

 The 1940–41 season was interrupted by the Second World War and Axis invasion of Yugoslavia.
 Skopje, the city Građanski in which was based, became incorporated into Axis-allied Bulgaria.
 The new Bulgarian authorities decided to merge several of the best clubs from Skopje, including Građanski, SSK Skoplje, ŽSK, Pobeda Skoplje and Jug, into one club named FC Makedonia.
 Most of the players of the new club were former Građanski players, including their coach, Hungarian Illés Spitz.
 FC Makedonia participated in the 1941 Bulgarian State Football Championship but were eliminated the away game in fault of travel restrictions.
 In the 1942 Bulgarian State Football Championship, they performed better, eliminating ZhsK Sofia and reaching the finals after defeating Slavia Sofia.
 In the final, they lost both games to Levski.